 8 | Ramona Falls, Mount Hood National Forest

-Portland Waterfalls tip: A wilderness permit is required from May 15 to October 15th.
+Best Waterfalls near Portland tip: A wilderness permit is required from May 15 to October 15th.
 Permits are free.

 The Ramona Falls trail passes through a forest of moss covered trees and lichen to reveal incredible views of Mount Hood and a magnificent waterfall cascading over Ramona Creek.
 The most difficult section is when trail crosses the Sandy River: the bridge that once transported hikers is long washed away but it’s often possible to use the logs lining the creek to help now.

 9 | South Falls and Trail of Ten Falls, Silver Falls State Park